 - Blue and Gold Ferry

-- Alcatraz Cruises is the only one that actually goes to the island.
-The others just pass by it.
+- Alcatraz Cruises is the only SF Bay ferry system that actually goes to Alcatraz Island.